rameem-27/SDVM/README.md

 8) If fingerprint verification is successfull the server queries for the candidate details in the respective voters constitution.
 9) The voter can cast their vote through the touch display.
 10) The result will be updated live.

+In addition to that also create a website to view the results live.

+Also a portal for the election officer to update the voter list